brokosz/supernote-obsidian-plugin-custom/README.md

 ### Note Categorization
 - Automatically categorize notes as "daily notes" or "concept notes" based on filename patterns
 - Send daily notes to a dedicated Daily Notes folder
-- Send concept notes (non-daily) to a separate Notes folder
+- Send concept notes (non-daily) to a separate folder or the vault root
-- Customize the detection pattern with regular expressions
+- Customize the detection pattern with moment.js format strings

+### Folder Suggestion
+- Improved folder path suggestions when typing in path fields
+- Makes it easier to navigate your vault folder structure

 ## Installation